 IT IS STRONGLY RECOMMENDED YOU READ THROUGH THE BILLS BELOW THOROUGHLY BEFORE COMING TO ANY DECISION ON THIS BUSINESS

-Click to read the full text of the Failed SENATE (KYL) BILL: proposed legislation to place a ban on internet gambling in the USA.
+Click to read the full text of the Failed SENATE (KYL) BILL: proposed legislation to place a ban on online gambling in the USA.